Illinois' Registered Nurse Shortage Problem Addressed By SXU

 Earn your BSN in 15 months

-As part of SXU's ACC/BSN program, prospective nurses will have the opportunity to work with simulations in realistic health care environments on campus, in addition a variety of health care settings through clinical rotations.
+As part of SXU's BSN/ACC program, prospective nurses will have the opportunity to work with simulations in realistic health care environments on campus, in addition a variety of health care settings through clinical rotations.
 SXU works with Chicago-area hospitals, medical centers, home health agencies, and other settings to provide students the best opportunities to learn and get directly involved.
 Some of these clinical locations include: Advocate Christ Medical Center, Northwestern Medicine and specialty children's hospitals like Comer Children's, Ann and Robert H. Lurie and Hope.
 Find out which clinical location you will get your experience in.